Service-as-Software: 8 SaaS Categories AI Agents Replace

 8. Customer Success and Health Scoring: Catalyst Agents, Vitally AI, Galileo

+Catalyst's agents predict churn at the account level and run executive business reviews via auto-generated decks.
 The SaaS that loses: CS platforms priced per CSM seat (Gainsight, Totango pricing under pressure), survey tools, and the lower 60% of the CSM job ladder.
-The remaining human CSM is a strategic relationship owner for top-10% accounts, not a portfolio manager of 80 mid-market clients.

 Where Service-as-Software Quietly Fails: Live Collaboration and Decision-Making